-Our new immersive programme is implemented in RC to Year 2 at TKO.
-At JL this began in RC in 2018 and will develop through to Year 3.
+Our new immersive programme is currently implemented in RC to Year 3 at TKO, and in RC/Y1 at JL.
 In this programme, all classes benefit from the immersive pedagogy, offering co-teaching in IEYC and shared projects with the French stream classes.

 All the children in Lower Primary benefit from 4 lessons of French a week, in small groups, adapted to the IEYC/ IPC curriculum.